ChiangC/SDC_Python/05_advanced_lane_finding/writeup_advanced_lane_lines.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+* It is really a challenge to detect lane lines under different lighting conditions.
+So instead of using HLS space alone, I combined HLS space with RGB space(S channel and R channel) , and it turns out this combination of color thresholds doing a fairly robust job of picking up the lines under very different color and contrast conditions.

+* My pipeline may fail when the road condition is not good.
+I might improve it by improving image quality and enhancing lane line feature information.